Desmond Ford: Seminary

-Ford found his time at Avondale exciting for mental and spiritual growth.
+Ford found his time at Avondale exciting for spiritual growth.
 He was an active participant in class discussions, and occasionally taught classes to fill in for the lecturers.
 He was particularly inspired by Dr. William Murdoch, and carried out research for him.
 Ford gave talks in nearby churches, and published around a dozen articles for church magazines during this time.
 He also led students in Bible study.
 He struggled financially, and worked on Avondale's farm and elsewhere, and also selling Adventist books.

 He graduated from the Ministerial Course in Avondale in 1950, with high marks.

 Early ministry

 Ford lived in a caravan (trailer) with his mother, who insisted on accompanying him, while canvassing (selling Christian books).
 Ford was sent to help build a new church in the coastal town of Coffs Harbour, NSW.
 In 1951, still in his first year of service as a pastor, he was sent to Newcastle, NSW, then an industrial city, to assist evangelist George Burnside.
 While Burnside was a dynamic presenter, Ford's biographer Milton Hook describes him as a fundamentalist (see: historic Adventism), and draws an analogy with a rugged, gung-ho cowboy, like a John Wayne character.
 Ford questioned him on some end-times interpretations, resulting in conflict between the pair – a sign of further things to come.
 Later he sold books in the Lake Macquarie and nearby Upper Hunter regions, which he found challenging work.

 He worked as a pastor in various churches and as an evangelist for about 7 years in NSW, in Australian rural towns.

 In 1952 Ford pastored the Coffs Harbour area, under a supervisor.
 His mother returned to Queensland.
 In December he married Gwen Booth, with whom he had shared a budding friendship and romance since their meeting at Avondale, where she studied teaching.
 Gwen had been raised in humble circumstances in Yass, and was a quiet achiever who cared about others, and had a deep faith in Jesus.
 The following year they moved to the country town of Quirindi, where Ford pastored the church.
 From 1954 to mid-1955, Ford pastored in the Gunnedah area, then moved north to Inverell.
 There a public debate with Burgin, a Church of Christ minister and a "formidable opponent" of Adventists, brought Ford respect.
 The topic was the Sabbath, with the specific title "Is the Seventh Day or the First Day Binding on Christians?"
 Arguably Ford won the debate.
 He later baptised some of Burgin's church members.